moo-lfz/anoplogaster/README.md

-This is Anoplogaster a teensy synth use it for livecoding!
+This is Anoplogaster!!! a weirdo teensy synth... use it for livecoding!

 Anoplogaster receive midi notes, pitch bend and ccs FROM 64 TO 94